san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [model card](terms/model-card.md) — Standardized documentation describing a model’s purpose, data, performance, and limitations.
 - [model drift](terms/model-drift.md) — Gradual mismatch between model assumptions and real-world data that degrades performance over time.
 - [model governance](terms/model-governance.md) — Policies and processes that manage AI models across risk, compliance, and lifecycle decisions.
+- [model interpretability](terms/model-interpretability.md) — Ability to explain how a model arrives at its predictions in ways stakeholders understand.
 - [overfitting](terms/overfitting.md) — When a model memorizes training data patterns so closely that it performs poorly on new samples.
 - [precision](terms/precision.md) — Share of predicted positives that are actually correct for a given classifier.
 - [privacy](terms/privacy.md) — Principle of limiting data collection, use, and exposure to protect individuals’ information.